d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 Numerically: $C_{\text{nat}} = 8.854\times10^{-12} \times (1.2187\times10^{-15})^2 \approx 1.315\times10^{-41}\,\text{F}$.

 The gap between this and $e = 1.602\times10^{-19}\,\text{C}$ is the internal voltage of the excitation — not 1 V externally imposed but the field amplitude set by the proton's own closure geometry.
-That voltage is essentially $m_p c^2 / e \approx 938\,\text{MV}$, which is the rest energy of the proton expressed as a potential across one electron charge.
+That voltage is essentially $m_p c^2 / e \approx 938\,\text{MV}$, the rest energy of the proton expressed as a potential across one electron charge.
+Deriving this internal voltage from the closure geometry is the remaining open step for the charge factorization.

-*Note:* $A_v$ is not a new physical constant.
-It is the bookkeeping acknowledgment that $\varepsilon_0$ is a linear density (F/m) and the volume normalization requires one factor of 1/m to be absorbed.
-Like the $4\pi$ in Coulomb's law and the 500 in $G$, it is packaging, not physics.
+This is the point at which the charge section becomes sharply posed rather than fully closed.
+The support volume and the electric-side capacitance are already in hand.
+What is still missing is the dynamical closure statement that fixes the realized internal field amplitude.
+In other words: the geometric container is identified, but the excitation-level filling rule is not yet fully derived.

 #### Mass: the total F·H loading of one support volume